Randy Orton: Feud with The Undertaker (2005–2006)

 Orton began an on-screen relationship with Stacy Keibler and briefly feuded with Christian in February 2005.
 On the February 28 Raw, Superstar Billy Graham made an appearance, in which he advised Orton to "go where no wrestler [had] gone before".

 Orton then produced a copy of SmackDown! magazine, which featured The Undertaker on the cover.
 Heeding Graham's advice, Orton said he would set himself apart from all other wrestlers by ending The Undertaker's undefeated streak at WrestleMania.
 Throughout March 2005, Orton taunted The Undertaker, claiming he was unafraid of him.
-On the March 21 Raw, Orton turned heel once again after he delivered an RKO to his unsuspecting on-screen girlfriend, Stacy Keibler, knocking her unconscious.
+On the March 21 Raw, Orton delivered an RKO to his unsuspecting on-screen girlfriend, Stacy Keibler, knocking her unconscious, thus turning heel once again.
 During Orton's promos, he ran for cover whenever signs of The Undertaker's appearance (lightning, darkness, or smoke) occurred.
 When wrestler Jake Roberts advised Orton not to underestimate The Undertaker, Orton performed an RKO on Roberts as well.
 In the weeks leading up to WrestleMania, Orton became more defiant and unafraid of The Undertaker, taunting and assaulting him in the ring following distractions from his father, "Cowboy" Bob Orton.
-At WrestleMania 21, Orton lost the heavily hyped match.
+At WrestleMania 21 on April 3, Orton lost the heavily hyped match to The Undertaker.
+WWE offered Orton to end the streak but he refused out of respect to Undertaker and because he thought he wasn't the right person to break it.